renaissance-publishing/renaissance/content/chapters/15-representing-a-character.md

           - (you start with 1 Luck, and can purchase more during character creation.)

+      - Carrying Capacity

+          - STR ÷ 5
+          - see *Items*

   - Some limits always apply.
 Characters may not have:

       - more than 70 ranks in a skill